30912hyl/AptAvailabilityAgent/README.md

 # The Martin — Studio/1B/2B Availability Watcher

-Checks https://livethemartin.com/floorplans/ every ~10 minutes and sends you a Telegram message the moment a new listing appears/disappears.
+Checks https://livethemartin.com/floorplans/ every ~10 minutes and sends you a Telegram message about listing changes (new listings, price fluctuations, removed listings).

 ## How it works